Zappo-II/WhatWatch/README.md

 * 41 - Tested with Manjaro - Gnome
 * 42 - Tested with Manjaro - Gnome, Ubuntu 22.04 LTS
 * 43 - Tested with Manjaro - Gnome
+* 44 - Tested with Manjaro - Gnome

 It displays an analog clock on the desktop and exposes a great variety of customisation options.